Murugan2207/MovieTicketSpring-API/README.md

   * users are able to search different genres of Movies.
   * Users can able to View the Movie Details
   * Admin can able to add,delete and edit the movie details.
+  * Users can able to Search the movies according to languages,Rating,and location

   #### To-do list:
   * Users will able to select seats.